A-mi-t1601/Hidden-Whispers/README.md

 ### Message Management

 - **View Messages**: Users can view messages received in their inbox.
-- **Delete Messages**: Users can archive or delete messages to manage their inbox.
+- **Delete Messages**: Users can delete messages to manage their inbox.

 ### Customizable Settings